- Scholarships & Financial Aid

 The Ohio State University Office of Student Financial Aid prepares an Award Notification for each student who completes the Free Application for Federal Student Aid (FAFSA) and/or receives a scholarship from the Moritz College of Law.
 The Award Notification lists all grants, scholarships, and loans available to the student for the coming academic year.

-To accept the Federal Stafford Unsubsidized Loan, a student needs to have a valid Ohio State Username and then log onto the Student Center to accept, reduce, or decline the loan.
+To accept the Federal Stafford Unsubsidized Loan, a student needs to have a valid Ohio State Username and then log onto the Buckeye Link to accept, reduce, or decline the loan.
 Incoming students need to follow the links on their Student Center to complete the necessary requirements for receipt of their aid.

 To accept the Federal Grad PLUS Loan, a Grad PLUS Loan Application is required to be a completed and submitted to the Financial Aid office at Moritz.
 The recommended deadline for processing fall semester financial aid is July 15.